ChrisVeJa/website/content/authors/admin/_index.md

 #

 I am a Ph.D.
 Candidate in Economics at Boston College.
 My research primarily concerns the macroeconomics effects of climate change and weather variabaility.
-In particular, how cahnges in weather conditions affects heterogeneously across regions and sector in the United States and in Small Open Economies.
+In particular, how changes in weather conditions affects heterogeneously across regions and sector in the United States and in Small Open Economies.

 I will be on the job market in the academic year 2023-2024 and am available for interviews at the ASSA meetings.